 We finance our property developments primarily through internally generated funds (including proceeds from sales and pre-sales of properties and rental income from our investment properties), sales of interests in our development projects to strategic investors, bank borrowings and other debt and capital financing.
 As of December 31, 2008 and 2009 and June 30, 2009 and 2010, our outstanding bank borrowings were RMB8,198 million, RMB10,203 million (US\$1,504 million), RMB9,266 million and RMB12,473 million (US\$1,839 million), respectively.
-On September 29, 2010, we also issued RMB denominated US\$-settled 4.5% Convertible Bonds due 2015 in an initial aggregate principal amount of RMB2,720 million.
-Most of our borrowings are denominated in Renminbi, HK dollars or US dollars, and other than the Convertible Bonds, have floating interest rates based on PBOC, HIBOR or LIBOR benchmark rates.
+On September 29, 2010, we also issued RMB denominated US\$ settled 4.5% Convertible Bonds due 2015 in an initial aggregate principal amount of RMB2,720 million and on December 23, 2010, we issued RMB denominated US\$ settled 6.875% Senior Notes due 2013 in an aggregate principal amount of RMB3,000 million.
+Most of our borrowings are denominated in Renminbi, HK dollars or US dollars, and other than the

+Convertible Bonds and the 6.875% Senior Notes, have floating interest rates based on PBOC, HIBOR or LIBOR benchmark rates.
 Any increase in these rates will result in an increase in our borrowing costs.
 Furthermore, any increase in interest rates may restrict our purchasers from being able to finance their transactions with us and thus adversely affect our turnover from sales.